crowdsourcing-class/crowdsourcing-class.github.io/final-project-part3.md

 * Get a working prototype ready
 * Be sure that it is capable of collecting data from the crowd.
 * Write a step-by-step README that walks your classmates through how to use your system, including all details about how to access it and what you want them to do.
-If you are using a crowdsourcing platform to collect your crowd contributions, then you should set up your project to be running on the Mechanical Turk Worker Sandbox
+If you are using a crowdsourcing platform to collect your crowd contributions, then you should set up your project to be running on the Mechanical Turk Worker Sandbox.
+If you are using CrowdFlower, you should launch your HIT to the "Internal Crowd."
+You can do this by going to "Contributors" and then to the "Channels" tab, and turning off "On-Demand Workforce."
+Then you can follow the link at the bottom of the dashboard to test your own HIT.
 * Put together a short video tutorial for a new member of the crowd (like one of your classmates) shows you using the system, and explains to them how you would like them to make contributions to your project
 * Think about what sort of analysis you want to do.
 	- Do you want to compare your system against an existing non-crowdsourcing method?